BC faculty teach abroad

 To explore summer teaching opportunities further, contact the Summer & Internships Program Manager.

-In partnership with the Office of International Programs, the College of Arts and Sciences has awarded research funds over the past several years to A&S faculty who lead a summer program abroad and are interested in extending their time in-country to conduct research.
+In partnership with the Office of Global Education, the College of Arts and Sciences has awarded research funds over the past several years to A&S faculty who lead a summer program abroad and are interested in extending their time in-country to conduct research.
 Activities typically range from a few days to conduct research at a specific library or host university to a longer stay to perform more in-depth studies.

 Submitting a research grant proposal